Duration & Fees

 Please note: That while the project try their very best to provide varied and interesting meals, due to the nature of the rural location food will generally be quite simple but still nutritious.
-Volunteers are asked to be not overly fussy with what is provided for them.

 Zambia - Take A Working Holiday & Support Local Communities

 For anyone out to experience the ‘real’ Africa, Zambia is that diamond in the rough.
 The country boasts some of Africa’s best game parks and shares (with Zimbabwe) some of the region’s major highlights, such as Victoria Falls, Lake Kariba, Lower Zambezi National Park and South Luangwa National Park.
 South Luangwa National Park is one of the best parks in Africa for night game-drives.
 More than 60 mammal species and over 400 bird species are found in this Park, which is also renowned for thousands of hippo and crocodiles.
 Luangwa is the birthplace of the Walking Safari and there is no better way to explore this wilderness.
 Featuring leafy woodlands, slow-moving river channels and lily-bedecked lagoons, South Luangwa is renowned for the expertise of its guides.
 It is also excellent for spotting leopards and is home to about 15,000 elephants and the same number of hippo.
 The Thornicroft's giraffe and Cookson's wildebeest are unique to the region.